david-soyebo/eks-cluster/README.md

 -
 -     helm uninstall revision name (in this case its nginx-revision)

-if not known you can also use helm history command to get the revision name
+if not known you can also use helm history command to get the revision name then proceed to the previous step

 -     helm history